luismarques/qemu/docs/opentitan/otptool.md

   `-D` to verify partition digests, and stored in the optional output OTP image file for use by the virtual OTP controller when used along with the `-o` option.

 * `-m` specify the input VMEM file that contains the OTP fuse content.
+See also the `-k` option.

 * `-n` tell the script not to attempt to decode the content of encoded fields, such as the hardened booleans values.
 When used, the raw value of each field is printed out.